 You're Doing All the Work

 Take a look back at the chat log.
 Are you the only one asking questions?
-Are you the one always driving the chat forward?
-If so, it's not a chat.
-It's an interview, and you're the host.
-A connection is a two-way street.
-Find someone willing to meet you halfway.
+Are you the one always driving the conversation forward?
+If so, it's not a conversation.

-Recognising these online dating red flags early will save you a lot of time and frustration.
+Recognizing these online dating red flags early will save you a lot of time and frustration.

 Here's the pro strategy.
 Reviving chats is a useful skill, but not needing to is the real win.
-The ultimate fix is to build a profile so compelling that chats rarely die in the first place.
+The ultimate fix is to build a profile so compelling that conversations rarely die in the first place.
 You want to prevent the problem, not just treat the symptoms.

 Avoiding common dating profile mistakes men make is the most powerful step you can take.